-Flows into Basin C from Village 3 will generally be via an existing watercourse in frequent low intensity storm events, which has been surveyed to be approximately 700mm deep.
-During intense storm events is overland flow will extend past the banks of the existing watercourse and present a broad relatively shallow flow path.
+Flows into Basin C from Village 3 will generally be via an existing watercourse in most storm events which has been surveyed to be approximately 700mm deep.
+During intense storm events overland flow will extend past the banks of the existing watercourse and present a broad relatively shallow flow path.

-Basin C has been designed to divert overland flows up to the 1% AEP via berms which will control and direct flows towards two separate (2) inlets.
+Basin C has been designed to divert overland via berms which will control and direct flows towards two separate (2) inlets.
 The diversion berm and two inlet locations can be seen in Figure 4 below.

-The primary inlet is to the west side of Basin C, and inlet flows will be conveyed via a low flow (sized for approximately the 50% AEP storm event) which will ensure the access track remain dry during minor storms.
-A low-level narrow diversion is proposed to divert low flows into the wetland for water quality treatment.
+The primary inlet is to the west side of Basin C, and inlet flows will be conveyed via a low flow (sized for approximately the 50% AEP storm event) which will ensure the area is dry during minor storms.
+A low level narrow diversion is proposed to divert low flows into the wetland for water quality treatment.